sakshiiHibare/Stashly03/README.md

-# Airattix
+# STASHLY

-Airattix is a platform that connects people with storage and parking spaces to those who need them.
+Stashly is a platform that connects people with storage and parking spaces to those who need them.

 ## Project Structure